laboon/ebook/text/70_performance_testing.md

 Throughput levels are very sensitive to what kind of hardware you are running the software on, so even more than with other tests, you will need to ensure that you are running on the same kind of hardware from run to run to ensure valid results.
 You may also want to determine throughput using the same software on different hardware configurations, which may also help to track down the cause of any slowdowns.
 For example, a system which has extremely reduced throughput when run on a system with slightly less RAM than another may indicate a memory bottleneck.

-## Testing Efficiency-Oriented Indicators - Utilization
+## Testing Efficiency-Oriented Indicators: Utilization

 Testing __utilization__ means determining what amount of computing resources - on an absolute or relative basis - a particular system when performing some functionality.
 Computing resources is a very broad term, covering anything that a program could be "using" on a machine.
 Common examples include: